gitprasorg/willitworkansible/README.md

 # willitworkansible
 will it work with ansible
+- trying to figure out env varibale